ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

   Enforcing specific response status code:
   : This specification does not cover the response status code
     that may be used in throttled replies.

+  Specify a throttling policy:
+  : This specification does not impose any throttling policy, but
+    provides a mechanism for communicating your one.
+    The values published in the headers, including the window size, can be statically or dynamically evaluated.
+    Moreover a different weight may be assigned to different requests.

 ## Notational Conventions